TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Gradually increase walking force over time
 	- The more the speed during dash, the stronger the dash

-- add a match-global rng seed offset to mode state
+- Add a match-global rng seed offset to mode state

-- Delta controls for property editor
-	- Will be useful for offsets
-	- New tweaker_type?
-		- Based on this, set is_delta boolean in change_property_command
-		- can_accumulate_v trait

 - Player & modes
 	- A mode shall operate without crash on virtually any cosmos